Wappsto/javascript-wappsto-wapp/README.md

 }
 ```

 It waits for 10 seconds, but this can be changed by giving it a new timeout.
+And `-1` to wait for ever.

 ```javascript
 const result = await Wappsto.waitForBackground(20);